jonbellah/jonbellah.com/src/pages/posts/2017-07-31-testing-jest/index.md

 Fortunately, thanks to a ton of hard work from hundreds of contributors, that's no longer the case.

 There are a few reasons that I think Jest is an excellent choice for your test framework:
-- **Incredibly simple configuration** - it works out-of-the-box for React projects
+- **Simple configuration** - it works out-of-the-box for React projects
 - **It's fast** - Jest parallelizes tests across workers, spinning up workers asynchronously to read the filesystem and executing them synchronously
 - **Snapshots** - even though we don't cover them in this post, I'm a big fan of snapshots.
 I think snapshots solve a lot of the problems that were virtually unsolveable with visual regression testing (such as false positives from things like sub-pixel differences between machines, OS's, and browsers)

 ### Jest with Enzyme

 [Enzyme](http://airbnb.io/enzyme/) is a JavaScript testing utility built by the team at Airbnb.
-It's specifically built for React, relying on React TestUtils under-the-hood, but is not specific to Jest; it also works with other test runners like Chai and Jasmine.
+It's specifically built for React, relying on React TestUtils under-the-hood, but is not specific to Jest; in fact, it also works with other test frameworks like Mocha, Tape, and Karma.

-Enzyme isn't required, but without it we would be using the built-in React TestUtils, which include super memorable methods like `scryRenderDOMComponentsWithClass()` and `findRenderedDOMComponentWithClass()`.
+Enzyme isn't a requirement for working with Jest, but without it we would be using the built-in React TestUtils, which include super memorable methods like `scryRenderDOMComponentsWithClass()` and `findRenderedDOMComponentWithClass()`.

 Enzyme allows us to test our components in a few different ways, using `mount()`, `shallow()`, and `render()`.